microsoft/sqldev/pages/go/rhel/az/az-go-rhel-1.md

 ## Step 1.2 Install GoLang

-If you already have Go installed on your machine, skip this step.
+If you already have GoLang installed on your machine, skip this step.
 To install GoLang, follow these commands:

 1. Run the following commands: